WHEN TO CONTACT THE CLERGY

 When a parishioner becomes unable to attend church

-When there is a death in the family, or if death is imminent
+When death occurs, or is imminent

 When a baby is born